nak/pytest_mproc/docsrc/index.rst

 *pytest_mproc* provides its own fixtures for creating temporary directories: *mp_tmpdir_factory*, a fixture with a "*create_tmpdir*" method for creating multiple temporary directories within a test procedure, and a *mp_tmpdir* directory for creating a single temporary directory.
-Other plugins providing similar featurs can have race conditions causing intermittent (if infrequent) failures.
-This plugin guarantees to be free of race conditions and safe in the context of *pytest_mproc*'s concrurrent test framework.
+Other plugins providing similar features can have race conditions causing intermittent (if infrequent) failures.
+This plugin guarantees to be free of race conditions and safe in the context of *pytest_mproc*'s concurrent test framework.

-(the regular pytest tmpdir and corresponding factory fixtures have a race condition that can cause a tmp dir to be removed that is in use by another thread worker in any distributed execution)
+(the regular pytest tmpdir and corresponding factory fixtures have a race condition that can cause a tmp dir to be removed that is in use by another thread worker in any distributed execution, albeit a rare occurrence when number of parallel workers is small)

 Advanced: Testing on a Distributed Set of Machines
 ==================================================